RANAJI2004/CMOS-Inverter-/README.md

-## Post-layout analysis of CMOS Inverter
+## Pre-layout analysis of CMOS Inverter

 ### Pre-layout DC Analysis
 DC analysis is used to generate the Voltage Transfer Characteristics (VTC) curve of the circuit.
 This involves sweeping Vin across a range of values, from high to low, to observe how the circuit responds at different input voltage levels.